wabbajack-tools/mod-lists/phoenix-flavour/readme.md

 ### 1.3 Installation Instructions

--   Download the latest version of Wabbajack (v1.0 at the time of this writing).
+-   Download the latest version of Wabbajack (v1.1.2.0 at the time of this writing).

 -   Create a new folder at the root of a drive (Example: D:\Wabbajack).

 -   Place the Wabbajack.exe into this new folder.

-If you are manually downloading and installing the modlist using the "Install from Disk" option:

--   Download the newest The Phoenix Flavour.wabbajack file from the Wabbajack Discord linked above.

--   Place the modlist file into a new folder (example: D:\Wabbajack\downloaded_mod_lists)

--   Launch Wabbajack.exe

--   Select "Install from Disk"

--   Choose the The Phoenix Flavour.wabbajack file you just downloaded.

 For automatic installations: